lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     (...)

-..  container:: justify

-    Create a file named *input.lammps*
-    into the *Decorate/* folder, and copy
-    the following lines into it:
+Create a file named *input.lammps* into the *Decorate/* folder, and copy the following lines into it:

 ..  code-block:: lammps